“A peaceful base for sightseeing, tucked into lush gardens on the banks of the Ping, amid the old-world charm of the Charoenrat/Wat Ket area”

 - The Night Bazaar still offers the best selection of handicrafts, trinkets and pirated goods produced within a 50-mile radius

 - A tuk-tuk ride away is the old town, with its temples, restaurants and fairy-lit bars; or drive up to famous Doi Suthep temple for views over the city

 - Thai massage and cookery courses - there's no better place in the country to learn these arts, with a plethora of classes and schools vying for your custom

 - Art classes

 - Historical sites

 - Traditional cultures

-The atmosphere may be less suitable for young children - there are no special facilities for kids and noisy children are not welcome - and better for couples as close to the riverside bars and attendant crowds by night.
+The atmosphere may be less suitable for young children - there are no special facilities for kids and small children are not welcome - and better for couples as close to the riverside bars and attendant crowds by night.
 The pool is more appropriate for a relaxing reading or sunbathing time in the afternoon where guests can meet and share their experiences.